ali-adi/earthquake-damage-predictor/README.md

 ## About

-We aim to predict the level of damage to buildings caused by earthquakes based on aspects of building location and construction using dataset from
+We aim to predict the most important features that affects the level of damage (damage grade) to buildings caused by earthquakes based on aspects of building location and construction using dataset from
 [DRIVENDATA](https://www.drivendata.org/competitions/57/nepal-earthquake/page/135/) on the 2015 Gorkha earthquake in Nepal.<br>

 Within this repository, you will find various data analysis and exploration techniques that can be used to identify key factors that contribute to earthquake damage.
 To gain a comprehensive understanding of the earthquake damage predictor, we recommend reviewing the source code in the following order: